ToughTechs151/robot-template/Docs/VSCode.md

 - Project Manager for Java
 - WPILIB

-### Install these extensions
+### Install the Team Extension Pack

-These extensions need to be installed in you WPILIB VSCode.
-Some of are extension packs, which means that installing them actually causes a set of extensions to be installed.
+Our Team has an extension pack in the VSCode Marketplace that will automatically install all of the extensions needed to work with the robot-template.
+Some of the included extensions are extension packs themselves, so they will cause other extensions to be installed as well.
+You can install the team extension pack by going to the extensions tab in VScode and searching for "Tough Techs".
+The topmost extension should be ours.
+You can verify it by looking at the icon, which is our team logo.
+To install it, just click the install button.
+The extension can also be found at the [Marketplace Page](https://marketplace.visualstudio.com/items?itemName=ToughTechs151.tt151extpack) or the [repository releases.](https://github.com/ToughTechs151/tt151extpack/releases)

+The following extensions will be installed.
 Extension packs here will have an indented list of extensions that the pack will install.
-You will not need to install these individually.
-In a later section in this document we will deal with how to set these extensions up, but for now, just install them.
+In a later section in this document we will deal with how to set these extensions up.

 - Checkstyle for Java
 - Git Extension Pack (be sure to pick the one from Don Jayamanne, with over a million downloads.)